kazuhiro-seki/sapir/README.md

 ## Acknowledgments

-This work was done partly as a research project at APIR and was partially supported by JSPS KAKENHI \#JP18K11558 and MEXT, Japan.
+This work was partially supported by JSPS KAKENHI \#JP18K11558 and MEXT, Japan.
 We thank Hideo Miyahara, Hiroshi Iwano, Yuzo Honda, Yoshihisa Inada, Yoichi Matsubayashi, and Yusuke Ikuta for their support.
 The Nikkei data were provided by APIR.